KUMANO KODO WITH AUSWALK

 • Superb traditional multi-course meals including breakfast every day, 4 dinners and 3 lunches on the Kumano Kodo section and 4 dinners on the Nakasendo section.
 Please note on dinner free nights there are plenty of excellent restaurants to choose from within walking distance

-• Itineraries can be flexible to shorten the walking days
+• Itineraries can be flexible to shorten some walking days

 • Enjoy worry-free navigation with Auswalk’s comprehensive track notes and maps